Lohit9/MasterYourAlgorithms/README.md

 49. **Merge sorted arrays**: Given two sorted arrays merge them preserving sorting [Asked by Google, Microsoft]

-50. **Pairs Swap**: Given two arrays of integrs, find a pair of values (one from each array) that you can swap to give the two arrays the same sum, feel free to make trivial assumptions.
+50. **Pairs Swap**: Given two arrays of integrs, find a pair of values (one from each array) that you can swap to give the two arrays the same sum, feel free to make trivial assumptions
 ---------------------------------------------------------------------------------------------------------------------

 ###Interview Questions